Kimberley S. Knowles

 Kimberley Sherri Knowles (born October 7, 1970) is an associate judge of the Superior Court of the District of Columbia.
 She served as a magistrate judge of the same court from 2010 to 2012.

 Education and career

 Knowles earned her Bachelor of Arts from Cornell University in 1992, and her J.D. from Howard University School of Law in 1996.
-She is an alumni of Prep for Prep.
+She is an alumna of Prep for Prep.

 After law school, Knowles clerked for then Judge Eric T. Washington of the D.C.
 Superior Court.
 She then went on to work in the U.S. Attorney's Office in the District of Columbia.
 In 2004, she became the deputy chief of the office's Sex Offense/Domestic Violence Section.

 D.C. superior court

 On May 10, 2010, Chief Judge Lee F. Satterfield appointed Knowles as a magistrate judge of the Superior Court of the District of Columbia.

 President Barack Obama nominated Knowles on June 11, 2012, to a 15-year term as an associate judge of the Superior Court of the District of Columbia to the seat vacated by Zinora M. Mitchell.
 On July 20, 2012, the Senate Committee on Homeland Security and Governmental Affairs held a hearing on her nomination.
 On August 2, 2012, the Committee reported her nomination favorably to the senate floor and later that day, the full Senate confirmed her nomination by voice vote.
 She was sworn in on November 9, 2012.